volumio/volumio-plugins/plugins/audio_interface/brutefir2/readme.md

 4) Play ! change the equalizer, try demo filters (not very good) by typing their names in left and right filters.
 Have look at the wiki : [wiki](https://github.com/balbuze/volumio-plugins/wiki/Howto-for-Volumio-plugins-by-balbuze)

-- What is working :
+## What is working :

 Gain Equalizer
 Access to webUI and save configuration
 Use of custom filter (just drop your filter in /INTERNAL/brutefirfilters and fill the field in brutefir plugin advanced settings)

-- What is not working :
+## What is not working :

-Equalizer appears on several lines
+- Equalizer appears on several lines
+- slow to load interface UI
+- support only file with sample set in advanced settings.
+- need to save advanced setting each boot....

-- Last changes
+## Last changes

+13th January

+- better translation support
+- 3 custom presets

 10th January